Lucidreline/SteamPriceTracker/README.md

 ## Installation

-You will need windows, chrome, pip, and python 3+.
+You will need python 3+ and pip.

 ### Google's Credentials
 Watch the following video (Up to 3:51) to get your credentials and connect to a Spreadsheet. https://www.youtube.com/watch?v=cnPlKLEGR7E&t=409s